We Are So Excited To Announce Our 2023 Season!

 Winner of the 2015 Tony Award for Best Play.

 15-year-old Christopher has an extraordinary brain: He is exceptional at mathematics but ill-equipped to interpret everyday life.
-He has never ventured alone beyond the end of his road, he detests being touched, and he distrusts strangers.
+He has never ventured alone beyond the end of his road, detests being touched, and distrusts strangers.
 Now it is 7 minutes after midnight, and Christopher stands beside his neighbor’s dead dog, Wellington, who has been speared with a garden fork.
 Finding himself under suspicion, Christopher is determined to solve the mystery of who murdered Wellington, and he carefully records each fact of the crime.
 But his detective work, forbidden by his father, takes him on a thrilling journey that upturns his world.

 Click to read about how we are working to keep everyone safe and healthy at The Waterfront South Theatre.

 Funding has been made possible in part by the Camden County Cultural & Heritage Commission at Camden County College, through the New Jersey State Council on the Arts/Department of State, a partner agency of the National Endowment for the Arts.